JamFfm/TFTDisplay/README.md

 There are several parameter to change the display behavior

--TFT_Duaration: defines the amount of time to draw as graph.
+- TFT_Duaration: defines the amount of time to draw as graph.
 It is allowed to use units like m=minutes, d=days, w=weeks, M=months.
 However the x-axis is not shown properly in every cases.
 The following values do funktion well: 10m, 20m, 40m, 80m, 100m, 200m, 300m, 400m, 1M, 2M, 4M.

 > do not input values below 6m!

 Default is 40m

--TFT_Fontsize: choose a fontsize, like 12, 14, 16, 18.
+- TFT_Fontsize: choose a fontsize, like 12, 14, 16, 18.
 Default is 16

--TFT_Hight: Hight of the image displayed in pixel.
+- TFT_Hight: Hight of the image displayed in pixel.
 Default is 400

--TFT_Kettle_ID: The id of the kettle whose tempsensor is shown in the graph.
+- TFT_Kettle_ID: The id of the kettle whose tempsensor is shown in the graph.
 The kettle id is in the sequence the kettles are listed in "Hardware Settings" beginning with 1

--TFT_StartscreenOn: whether the CraftBerrPi Logo is shown at the beginning and graph begins at start Steps ("on"), or showing graph at start ("off")
+- TFT_StartscreenOn: whether the CraftBerrPi Logo is shown at the beginning and graph begins at start Steps ("on"), or showing graph at start ("off")

--TFT_Width: width of the image displayed in pixel.
+- TFT_Width: width of the image displayed in pixel.
 Default is 384.
 This shows the x-axis, if you use 380 x-axis is not shown.

 # Known Problems